gvpeloi/ajudai/README.md

 # ajudai
- Project for university, site for registration and service offer
+ Project for university, site for registration